 1) Parvo vaccination is recommended but is no guarantee of prevention.

-2) Once a dog has had parvo, it has immunity for life.
+2) Once a dog has had parvo, it has immunity for life according to some vets.

 3) Signs/symptoms of Parvo